 - 1 bunch chives (optional topping) diced

 In a medium dutch oven sauté butter, onion, and poblanos.
-Add ground sausage, stirring occasionally until cooked through.
+Add ground sausage, stirring occasionally until cooked through, about 10 minutes.

 Stir in cayenne and diced tomatoes.
-Add cream cheese and sour cream, stirring until melted and mixed through.
+Add cream cheese and sour cream, stirring until melted and mixed through, about 5 minutes.
 Add sour cream and cheddar and stir.

 Once everything is combined and thoroughly melted, top with chives and serve.